 Interim Associate Dean and Chief Diversity Officer

 Prior to joining our team, Lovelock devoted her time to her family, homeschooling all three of their children.
-She also worked in various roles as a volunteer for her local church serving as the children’s ministry director, teacher, church administration, youth team, community engagement and many other church-related projects.
+She also worked in various roles as a volunteer for her church, serving as the children’s ministry director, teacher, church administration, youth team, community engagement, and many other church-related projects.
+She serves as the education director for her home church.
 Lovelock served as the volunteer coordinator for the SLU virtual visit site in Old North St. Louis and continues to serve the community as a board member for the Old North Restoration Group.
 She served many years on a local homeschool group board as their membership and programming leader.
 Before leaning into full-time homeschooling, she studied and worked at Barnes Jewish Hospital as a registered medical assistant caring for post-surgical patients and as a phlebotomy technician.
-She is currently a full-time student at Wilson University as she furthers her education in theology.
-She lives in St. Louis City and her passion for this community is evident through her dedication over the last 23 years of serving the community alongside her husband and children.
+She is a full-time student pursuing her master’s degree in organizational leadership.
+She lives in St. Louis City and her passion for this community is evident through her dedication over the last 25 years of serving the community alongside her husband and children.